susheelsk/image-background-removal/README.md

 > and use the CLI interface inside the docker container to process
 > files in this folder.

+> Building a docker image on Windows is not officially supported.
+You can try using WSL2 or "Linux Containers Mode" but I haven't tested this.

 ## ☑️ Testing

 ### ☑️ Testing with local environment